Engineering Teaching and Learning Team

 Michael received his Ontario College Diploma in New Media and Animation from Loyalist College (2010).
 He is currently pursuing a Bachelor of Science in Computing and Information Systems.

-• How remote proctoring might work for your course
+• Online proctoring tools and how they may work for your course

-• Tips with using onQ for large scale assessment
+• Tips for using onQ for online assessments

 Trish Dixon